fastrgv/Asud/README.md

 ### Method for defining custom overlays:

-Newly added, custom-designed overlays are now possible using the O-key/o-key...
-Use the upper-case "O" key initiate definition of blue-rows in the set using digits 1..9.
+Newly added, custom-designed overlays are now possible using the O-key/o-key...Use the upper-case "O" key initiate definition of blue-rows in the set using digits 1..9.
 Type a zero to end defining rows and proceed to defining columns the same way, ending with a zero.
 Then, the lower-case "o" will toggle the display of the 2 colored sets MINUS their intersection.
 Note that if the number of rows and columns differ, then the 2 sets differ by some multiple of the set {1..9}.

 EG: predefined overlay #1 could be approximated by the key sequence:
 O  14569023780

 where, in this case, the central blue box needs to be omitted before the pink and blue sets match, because there are 5 rows but only 4 columns.
-You can use the (equal)-key to "subtract" each of the 9 cells in the central box.
-(if you accidently delete the wrong cell, restore it with [plus]=UpperCaseEqual key) At this point, the pink & blue sets contain the same digits.
+You can use the (equal)-key to "subtract" each of the 9 cells in the central box. (if you accidently delete the wrong cell, restore it with [plus]=UpperCaseEqual key) At this point, the pink & blue sets contain the same digits.

 Summary: